The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: The geometry of convex bodies

 \section{The geometry of convex bodies}

-Our basic setup for this section is the following.
-Consider a compact convex subset $D\subsetneq \mathbb{V}$ of an $m$-dimensional vector space $\mathbb{V}$.
-Since $D$ is compact and convex, it is homeomorphic to a closed ball of dimension less than or equal to $m$.
-In particular, $D$ is a closed $m$-ball if and only if it has non-empty interior in $\mathbb{V}$.

-In this section, we shall introduce several geometric/combinatorial structures associated with points on the boundary of the convex set $D$.
-These include notions such as \emph{dimension}, \emph{face-dimension}, \emph{adherence}, \emph{adherence-dimension}, \emph{codimension} and a few others.
-These concepts apply to all compact convex bodies in finite dimensional vector spaces, and may be of general interest.
+Throughout this section, we consider a convex body, \ie a compact convex subset with non-empty interior, of an $n$-dimensional vector space $\mathbb V$.
+We shall introduce several geometric/combinatorial structures associated with points on the boundary of the convex body $D$.
+These include notions such as the \emph{dimension} of a point, \emph{face-dimension}, \emph{adherence}, \emph{adherence-dimension}, \emph{codimension} and a few others.
+Several among these concepts are new, they apply to arbitrary compact convex bodies in finite-dimensional vector spaces, and may be of general interest.
 We later apply them to points in $\mathbf{S}_x^*:=\iota_x(\pml(S))\subsetneq T^*_x\teich(S)$ and its dual unit sphere in the tangent space, thereby laying the groundwork for establishing topological rigidity, \cref{first part}.
 At the same time, we shall recall some classical notions from convexity theory.
-We start by recalling the important notion of support hyperplane for the convex set $D$.
+We start by recalling the important notion of support hyperplane for the convex body $D$.